 Clear Out The Spare Room

 We all know Christmas is a time for families and festivities.
 Therefore, if you know people are going to be stopping over then get the room ready first.
 Any junk can either be donated or stored in the loft or even (if it’s anything like my home) actually put away in a wardrobe or cupboard, where it belongs.
+If you have a lot of space in your house, why not try creating an entertainment room with a granite pool table like the guys from Planet Granite Worktops?
+Pretty cool.

 Get Enough Cutlery and Serving Dishes